Hanlin-Dong/awesome-opensees/README.md

 Contributing to the list is encouraged.
 Please read the [contribution guidelines](contributing.md) before making pull requests.
 If you have problems on contributing, please click on the `PRs Welcome` badge above.

+If you find the listed resources useful or rubbish, please move to the `issues` board and vote for them.
+Each resource listed has an own issue with the lable `vote`.
+Please give a :+1: or :-1: to the first comment.
+Also, don't forget to `star` this repository.
+The authors are grateful to your kind contribution.

 ## Contents
 * [Graphical Processor](#graphical-processor)
 * [Stand-Alone Editor](#stand-alone-editor)